Citegraph/citegraph/backend/src/main/java/io/citegraph/data/README.md

 This assumes you have an empty JanusGraph instance with any storage backend and any index backend.
-If you are running on a single machine, the recommended approach is BerkeleyDB + Lucene.
+If you are running on a single machine, the recommended approach is Cassandra + Lucene.
 You can find the default configuration file under resources folder.
-Run GraphInitializer to create the graph and set up schema.
+Run `GraphInitializer` to create the graph and set up schema.

 ## DBLP